Skip to main content

 kubectl delete -f app-guestbook.yaml

 ArgoCD will now delete all components of the guestbook application.
-Once the deletion synchronization is complete, the guestbook namespace will be empty.
-You can then delete it using the following command:
+Once the deletion sync is complete, the guestbook namespace will be empty.
+You can then delete it with the following command :

 kubectl delete namespace guestbook

-This tutorial uses a public repository without sensitive data.
-For production applications, it is essential never to store secrets (passwords, API keys) in plain text in your Git repository.
-Solutions such as Sealed Secrets or HashiCorp Vault integrate with ArgoCD to securely manage your secrets.
-A future tutorial will detail this approach.
+:::info[Going further: secrets management ] This tutorial uses a public repository without sensitive data.
+For your production applications, it is crucial to never store secrets (passwords, API keys) in plaintext in your Git repository.
+Solutions such as Sealed Secrets or HashiCorp Vault integrate with ArgoCD to manage your secrets securely.
+A future tutorial will detail this approach. :::

 Conclusion

-You have deployed your first application using ArgoCD following GitOps principles.
-This powerful approach enables you to manage your deployments in a declarative, reliable, and secure manner.
-We encourage you to adopt this practice for all your applications on Managed Kubernetes.
+You have deployed your first application with ArgoCD following GitOps principles.
+This powerful approach allows you to manage your deployments declaratively, reliably, and securely.
+We encourage you to adopt it for all your applications on Managed Kubernetes.